CYBERDEVILZ/artificial-intelligence/README.md

 - Players take turn by turn to position their mark.
 - The game does not have a GUI as of now.
 It is a console version.

-## More can be found inside the corresponding folder
+### More can be found inside its corresponding folder

 ---